jerdra/bake/README.md

 ### Sourdough Recipes

-Sourdough recipes become complicated as they introduce additional flours into the final dough that is produced. `bake` will attempt to re-adjust flours in order to preserve the baker's intended dough formula while accoutning for any new flours introduced by the starter.
+Sourdough recipes become complicated as they introduce additional flours into the final dough that is produced. `bake` will attempt to re-adjust flours in order to preserve the baker's intended dough formula while accounting for any new flours introduced by the starter.
 This in accordance with the [BBGA Bakers Formula Guide](https://www.bbga.org/files/2009FormulaFormattingSINGLES.pdf).
 To introduce a Sourdough culture into your recipe, you'll need another YAML file describing your starter:

 `starter.yaml`
 ```